borisbsv/go-101-workshop/module3/README.md

 }
 ```

 So why do we care about all this, doesn't it just complicate our code?
-This can be a workshop in and of itself, but here are three important things to note for the cases where you do want to pass a reference - one we might actually care about the exact memory there - a pool of connections to the DB, an open TCP socket and so on.
-Two - if the structs are large, copying them often can make your stack too thick and copying an entire struct is slower than just copying the pointer number.
-And three, we might want the function to alter the state of the object that was passed in (this one is a rare case we try to aviod).
+Three things are important to note for the cases where you do want to pass a reference.
+ - We might actually care about the exact memory there - a pool of connections to the DB, an open TCP socket and so on
+ - If the structs are large, copying them often can make your stack too thick and copying an entire struct is slower than just copying the pointer number
+ - We might want the function to alter the state of the object that was passed in (this one is a rare case we try to aviod)

 But then, why don't we always pass objects by reference, the way C#, Java and Python do?
-Again, several use cases, but most often, you don't want the objects you pass to a function to be modifiable in there, because that leads to code that's *extremely* difficult to debug and maintain.
+Again, several use cases, but most often, you don't want the objects you pass to a function to be modifiable in it's scope, because that leads to code that's *extremely* difficult to debug.
 There's also a bit more advanced issues here, where accessing memory through a pointer is slower than having a copy passed directly, but stack and heap are a topic beyond this workshop.

 ## Tasks
 ### Persistent calculator